simutool/general/README.md

 - We achieve our goal in two steps:
     1. Propose a simple language to *talk about* (*describe*) Datasets and Documents (i.e. semantic metadata model)
-    2. Embed these descriptions within a larger organizational 'knowledge base' context (itself composed of *descriptions* of relevant activities, agents, resources)
+    2. Embed these descriptions within a larger organizational 'knowledge base' context (itself composed of *descriptions* of activities, agents, resources)

 ## The Science